message/iata/PT.md

 - passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before arrival.
 Vaccines accepted are: AstraZeneca (Vaxzevria), Janssen, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm, Sinovac and Sputnik V;
 - passengers with a COVID-19 vaccination certificate showing that they received the first vaccine dose of AstraZeneca (Vaxzevria), Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm, Sinovac or Sputnik V at least 14 days before arrival.
 They must have a positive COVID-19 test taken more than 90 days before arrival or taken after receiving the first dose.
 9. Passengers are subject to medical screening.
-10. National ID cards issued to nationals of Portugal which have expired on 24 February 2020 or later are considered valid until 31 December 2021.
+10. National ID cards issued to nationals of Portugal which have expired on 24 February 2020 or later are considered valid until 31 March 2022.
-11. Residence permits issued by Portugal which have expired on 24 February 2020 or later are considered valid until 31 December 2021.
+11. Residence permits issued by Portugal which have expired on 24 February 2020 or later are considered valid until 31 March 2022.